stinethebean/AcademicEngagments/FAQs.md

 ### The IP address of my VM keeps changing, can I set it to be static? ###
 Yes!
 You can follow these directions: https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-deploy-static-pip-arm-portal

+### How do I move my resources between subscriptions? ###
+Directions for moving it between two subscriptions on the same directory.
+(For when you have a VM, and you want to move it to a different group) THIS IS NOT HOW YOU COPY A VM. https://docs.microsoft.com/en-us/azure/virtual-machines/windows/move-vm

+If you want to move it between directories (from a Free Trial to your Class Subscription) you'll need to use AzCopy: https://docs.microsoft.com/en-us/azure/storage/storage-use-azcopy

+ ### What if I need technical help not listed here? ###
+You can file an Azure Support Request, following these directions: https://docs.microsoft.com/en-us/azure/azure-supportability/how-to-create-azure-support-request